Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2h
           - 2
           - 200
-          - The wielder rerolls one failed die when attacking.
-When made immediately after a dash or jump, it also deals +1 damage.
+          - The wielder rerolls one failed die when attacking with this weapon.
+When attacking immediately after a dash or jump, it also deals +1 damage.
-        * - **Short Spear**
+        * - **Javelin**
-          - Lance
+          - Lance, Thrown
           - 3
           - Melee, Range (3)
           - 1h